nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nano-integrative:** Pertaining to the integration capabilities at the nanoscale.

-### Expanded Definition and Usage\nNanofuse technologies are increasingly critical in advanced surgical procedures, particularly in orthopedics, cardiology, and reconstructive surgery.
+### Expanded Definition and Usage:
+Nanofuse technologies are increasingly critical in advanced surgical procedures, particularly in orthopedics, cardiology, and reconstructive surgery.
 By enhancing the compatibility and integration of implants, Nanofuse helps reduce complications associated with implant rejection or improper integration, significantly improving patient outcomes.
 These technologies are pivotal in creating long-lasting, functional, and safe interactions between artificial implants and human tissue, thereby enhancing the effectiveness of various medical treatments and surgical procedures.